-Table 2.1Kentucky Broadband Definitions2022
+Table 2.1 Kentucky Broadband Definitions 2022

-Type Of Area Definition Served Meets or exceeds 100 Mbps download and 20 Mbps upload Underserved Below 100 Mbps download and 20 Mbps upload Unserved Below 25 Mbps download and 5 Mbps upload Source: Kentuck y.
+Type Of Area Definition Served Meets or exceeds 100 Mbps download and 20 Mbps upload Underserved Below 100 Mbps download and 20 Mbps upload Unserved Below 25 Mbps download and 3 Mbps upload

+Source: Kentucky.
 General Assembly.
 Acts Of The 2022 Regular Session, ch.
 202.

+Kentucky defines broadband as a technology capable of transferring data at a minimum of 100 Mbps download and 20 Mbps upload.
 Consequently, Kentucky currently defines broadband as a telecommunications technology capable of transferring data at a minimum of 100 Mbps download and 20 Mbps upload, which aligns with areas of the state considered served by HB 315.
 This definition no longer aligns with FCC definitions, but it does more closely align with federal funding eligibility guidelines for ARPA broadband funding and NTIA BEAD funding.
 With respect to ARPA, the US Department of the Treasury has ruled that projects eligible for ARPA funding are expected to be designed to deliver service that reliably meets or exceeds symmetrical upload and download speeds of 100 Mbps.6 For BEAD funding, the NTIA has defined an area as served for broadband if speeds meet or exceed 100 Mbps download and 20 Mbps upload.7